 Cats have been an important part of Shirley's Murphy's life.
 "My family always had cats," she says.
 "At the stables where I spent most of my childhood, cats were my playmates along with the dogs and horses and a billygoat.
 And at home, our tomcat, Skipper, ruled; he played hide-and-seek with my mother, leaping out at her from the hall closet--but he didn't like her to do the leaping, that hurt his feelings.
 And he didn't like mirrors.
 Once when a house guest laughed at him for growling into a mirror, Skipper jumped onto her lap, drew back his paw, and slapped her hard in the face.
 This is the same cat who brought his lady-love home for dinner every night while she was pregnant, then helped take care of the kittens.

-"When my husband was a young probation officer, in San Bernardino, he was often gone for several days.
+"At the stables we had Peggy, a gray shorthair who, walking atop the pasture fence, would step onto the back of the gentlest old gelding and take a little ride.
+Peggy would run beside my father when he went to irrigate the pastures.
+Wading hip-deep in water, she watched for the first rabbit to escape from its burrow--but not from her swift claws.
+Catching it, she would drag it across the flooded pasture to her kittens, to teach them about wild game and about the finer points of hunting."When my husband was a young probation officer, in San Bernardino, he was often gone for several days.
 We had two black cats then, and on a summer midnight I woke to see Scrappy pacing in the open window, growling like a little panther.
 Peering out, I saw a man standing in the bushes--he could have stepped right through the window.
 I was young, and frightened.
 I phoned my neighbor, he called the police, and they caught the prowler.
 Several years later, when we lived in Panama, again I woke at night to Scrappy's growling from the open window.
 I looked down, from the second floor this time, to see a man slipping through the yard.
 But when I called the cops, they laughed.
 'It's okay,' they said, 'he's one of ours.'
 But how was Scrappy to know the guy was an undercover officer?
 A prowler is a prowler, and my little watchcat got double rations the next morning.

 "Our most recent cats came to us when we lived in Georgia.
 Among them were Mousse, who inspired Melissa in The Catswold Portal, and the original Joe Grey.
 I met the cat who inspired Joe Grey while living in Atlanta--a skinny, half-grown kitten belonging to some neighbors who were so obtuse they put his meals on the floor.
 Their big dogs got it all.
 The kitten hadn't a chance.
 Nearly starving, he found he could slip in through our cat door to share supper with our calico, Mousse.
 She didn't like that much, but Joe prevailed; we doubled the rations; and when he appeared one day with a broken, infected tail, we asked the neighbors if we could have him.
 We could, with pleasure!